 A lot of effort goes into maintaining the CT ecosystem.
 CT operators, browser vendors, CAs, and other interested parties gather once a year to discuss progress and plan future improvements.
 The most recent gathering was CT Days 2020, which was held on September 8-9.
 The focus on reducing reliance on Google was a key theme this year.
 Both Apple and Google joined the event with new policies to discuss.

-Apple’s recently revised CT policy s now divergent from Google’s.
+Apple’s recently revised CT policy is now divergent from Google’s.
 Among other changes, the new policy requires that certificates with a lifetime of over 6 months issued after 1st April 2021 must have at least 3 SCTs from two different log operators.
-This change should strengthen the CT guarantees, providing evidence diversity.
+This change should strengthen the CT guarantees, providing evidence of diversity.

 Google’s new policy explicitly restricts the scope to cover Chrome, rather than the open source Chromium project and its consumers.
 The idea behind this is that adopting a client policy requires thought and should not be done lightly.